45 Most Common Types of Spiders in Florida

 38. Golden Silk Spider

-Males usually hang out on tree trunks, while females make their webs around porch lights or windows.
+Males usually hang out on tree trunks, while females make webs around porch lights or windows.
 These spiders are fairly common throughout Florida.

 39. Spinybacked Orbweaver